 Antiviral drugs like acyclovir and Valacyclovir can treat cold sores and minimize the severity and length of the symptoms.
 Cold sore symptoms can also be relieved using over-the-counter lotions and ointments.
 However, these treatments do not always prevent the recurrence of cold sores.

 Cold sore recurrence can be avoided with safe and efficient laser treatment.
 The laser eliminates the virus in the infected area while leaving the surrounding skin unharmed.
 There is no downtime necessary after the rapid, painless laser treatment.

-A laser beam treats the afflicted area, heating the tissue and killing the virus.
-Cold sores can be treated with a laser at any stage, and it will stop them from coming again.
+A laser beam treats the afflicted area, heating the tissue, weakening the virus and consequently preventing it from producing a blister.
+Cold sores can be treated with a laser at any stage, and it will be pushed to dormant state.

 You should stay out of the sun for at least a week before getting laser treatment to prevent cold sores.
 Additionally, stay away from harsh skincare products that could irritate your skin.
 Before receiving therapy, it is advised that you discuss any medications or dietary supplements you are taking with your doctor.